laufers/setups/README.md

 #### Installing

-This repository installs as the directory "setups" which I clone into my ${HOME}.
-In my ${HOME} I then link the appropriate file and replace the current dot-file equivalent.
+This repository installs as the directory "setups" which I clone into my \${HOME}.
+From my user root directory, I then link the appropriate file and replace the current dot-file equivalent.

 `ln -s ${HOME}/setups/bash_profile ${HOME}/.bash_profile`

 From the bash_profile, I then source the bash_alias and bash_function files.

 I execute the setup_env.sh script to download and install the git_prompt and git_complete program (which I believe are now included in current versions of git2.x).
 I like having tab complete with git and also seeing what branch I may be working with as part of my prompt.